klin2686/halo-webjam2025/frontend/README.md

 This will be the frontend directory for Halo.

-We will be using React.js with vue and tailwindcss.
+We will be using React.js with vite and tailwindcss.